| Glossary of PA Terms - D

 See also SAC (2).

-A trademarked name for a digital
+A trademarked name for a series of

-most frequently used in conjunction with
+encoding systems, most frequently used in conjunction with

 video programme data (such as on